Underage performer 2026

 3. Next, enter the 'Name of Underage Individual' along with their 'Date of Performance' and 'Times'.
 This information is crucial for scheduling.

-4. Specify the 'Type of Performance', such as singing or dancing, to provide clarity on what the performance entails.
+4. Specify the 'Type of Performance', such as singing or dancing, to clarify what the performance entails.

-5. The Manager/Licensee must print their name, sign, and date the form to confirm understanding of regulations regarding underage performers.
+5. The manager or licensee must print their name, sign, and date the form to acknowledge understanding of regulations.

-6. For parental consent, the parent or guardian should fill in their name, address, and phone number.
-They must also sign to acknowledge their presence during the performance.
+6. For parental consent, have a parent or guardian fill in their details and sign, confirming they will be present during the performance.

 See more underage performer versions